sradc/MakeAgents/README.md

 # MakeAgents

-MakeAgents is a micro framework for creating LLM-powered agents.
+MakeAgents is a micro framework for creating LLM-driven agents, (it currently supports OpenAI's GPT chat models).

-It consists of tools and a paridigm for creating agents.
+The MakeAgents paradigm is to define an agent's behaviour and capabilities through **action functions**, and an **action graph**.

+TODO: put this in a "concepts" tutorial, with examples for each:

+- Action functions: capabilities of the agent, that also shape its behaviour, (can be considered as part of the prompt).
+- Action graph: defines what actions the agent has access to at a given point in time.
+Can shape the behaviour, and e.g. make sure that certain actions have been carried out before other actions.
+- Message stack: put your system prompt here.
+This is the conversation history, although if it's summarised / reduced, it no longer reflects history.
+- Execution is carried out using a generator, which makes it easy to see and vet what the agent is doing / about to do.

 ## Quickstart examples

-### Example 1: A simple conversational agent
+### Example 1: A conversational agent for getting the user's name

 ```python